Toggle: English / Spanish

 The provider will keep a record over time to determine:

 - Is the head growing at a slower rate than the body?

 - What other symptoms are there?

-If your health care provider diagnoses your child with microcephaly, you should note that in your child's personal medical records.
+If your provider diagnoses your child with microcephaly, you should note it in your child's personal medical records.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.